The X Factor (Australian TV series) season 5: Home visits

-The home visits round was filmed in June 2013 and saw the remaining 24 acts travel to exclusive locations around the world to find out which judge would become their mentor.
+The home visits round was filmed in June 2013 and saw the top 24 contestants travel to exclusive locations around the world to find out which judge would become their mentor.
 The judges received news of their categories from The X Factor creator Simon Cowell by telephone.
 The Over 24s travelled to New York City and were assigned to Dannii Minogue, the Groups travelled to Sir Richard Branson's Makepeace Island in Sunshine Coast, Queensland and were assigned to Natalie Bassingthwaighte, the Boys travelled to Los Angeles and were assigned to Ronan Keating, and the Girls travelled to London and were assigned to Redfoo.
-The first day of home visits saw each act having a private mentoring session with their mentor, ahead of their solo performance in front of their mentor and guest mentor the next day.
+The first day of home visits saw each contestant having a private mentoring session with their mentor, ahead of their solo performance in front of their mentor and guest mentor the next day.
 Redfoo was assisted by Jon Bon Jovi during the mentoring sessions for the Girls.

-On the second day, each judge was given a guest mentor to help them decide their final three acts.
+On the second day, each judge was given a guest mentor to help them decide their top three contestants.
 Bassingthwaighte was assisted by former X Factor judge Guy Sebastian, Redfoo was assisted by will.i.am, Keating was assisted by Kelly Osbourne (who replaced Miley Cyrus due to laryngitis) and Minogue was assisted by her older sister Kylie.